da-roth/StableAndBiasFreeMonteCarloGreeks/README.md

 <img src="images/deltaAdvanced.png" alt="present value comparison" width="400" height="300">

-The example can be run through this [colab notebook](https://github.com/da-roth/StableAndBiasFreeMonteCarloGreeks/blob/main/src/ExampleIntrodcutoryContinued/example_continued_Colab.ipynb).
+The images can be reproduced by executing the code given in this [Colab notebook](https://github.com/da-roth/StableAndBiasFreeMonteCarloGreeks/blob/main/src/ExampleIntrodcutoryContinued/example_continued_Colab.ipynb).
 It's relatively easy to show that the improved Monte Carlo estimator meets the assumptions of the theorem on stable Greeks by FD formulated by Alm et al., and hence the stable Delta by FD is not surprising.
 Furthermore, the improved Monte Carlo estimator indeed seems to allow for bias-free AAD.